Which of the following best describes the format of a single-step... | Study Prep in Pearson+

-Which of the following best describes the format of a single-step income statement?
+Which of the following best describes the format of a single-step income statement for Hawkin for the month of December?

 A